sendsonar/send_sonar_gem/README.md

 [Simple Desk](https://www.getsimpledesk.com) is a skin on top of the twillio API which makes it much easier to use.
 This simple wrapper is a gem to quickly integrate with Simple Desk in seconds.

-## To Do List

-		- Make generator to accept your API key
-		- Add ability to pass in properties and convert to base 64
-		- Add auto capitalization for names
-		- Parse formatting for phone number

 ## Installation

 Add this line to your application's Gemfile: